Exercise and Mental Health (2017-2018)

 Building on research begun by the 2016-2017 project team, the 2017-2018 team examined the impact of exercise on stress reactivity investigate how improvements foster student resilience.
 Team members compared a strength training group, an aerobic training group and a control group to determine whether exercise dampens stress reactivity and whether the type of exercise moderates the effect.
 Outcomes measured for stress reactivity included biological tests (e.g., blood pressure, cortisol) and psychosocial instruments.

 The team also beta tested the Activity Finder tool developed by the 2016-2017 team.
 This tool was disseminated via workshops with pediatric residents in the community rotation.

-Exercise and Mental Health (presentation by Kira Panzer, EHDx Talks, April 19, 2017)
+Exercise and Mental Health (talk by Madison Heath and Madeline Wilkerson), EHDx, April 19, 2018

 - Kimberly McNally, Health, Wellness and Physical Education

 - Nancy Zucker, School of Medicine-Psychiatry and Behavioral Sciences